fygar256/general-assembler-axx/README.md

 The prefix operator `!` is used.

 ・ORG
-ORG is defined from the assembly line as
+ORG is

 ```
 org 0x800
 ```
+from the assembly line.

 ・Floating point

-For example, suppose there is a processor that includes floating point operands, and `MOVF fa,3.14` loads 3.14 into the fa register, with the opcode being 01.
+For example, suppose there is a processor that includes floating point as an operand, and `MOVF fa,3.14` loads 3.14 into the fa register, and the opcode is 01.
 In this case, the pattern data is

 ```
 MOVF FA,d 0x01,d>>24,d>>16,d>>8,d
 ```

-If `movf fa,0f3.14` is passed to the assemble line, the binary output will be 0x01, 0xc3, 0xf5, 0x48, 0x40.
+and if `movf fa,0f3.14` is passed to the assembly line, the binary output will be 0x01,0xc3,0xf5,0x48,0x40.

 ・Number notation